SforAiDl/SAiDL-Season-of-Code/README.md

 ## Getting involved

-You can apply for at most 2 projects.
-We'll be using slack as the platform for all the communication related to SSoC and the projects.
+1. Go over the list of projects given below.
+Looking up the terms listed in the _Relevent Topics_ sections will help you get an idea of what the project will be about.
+2. Select at most 2 projects that you are interested in.
+3. Apply through the registration form at [forms.gle/vdXppjpejtvhxFL3A](https://forms.gle/vdXppjpejtvhxFL3A)
+4. Join the Slack Workspace at [bit.ly/ssoc-slack](https://bit.ly/ssoc-slack)
+5. Post an introduction in the #introductions channel with relevent background and what projects you are looking to constribute to.

+Note that all communications will be conveyed over Slack so make sure to join the workspace.
 Deadline for filling the application is **16th August 2021, 23:59 IST**.

-Link to Registration Form: [forms.gle/vdXppjpejtvhxFL3A](https://forms.gle/vdXppjpejtvhxFL3A) Link to Slack Workspace: [bit.ly/ssoc-slack](https://bit.ly/ssoc-slack)

 ## Projects